Harshita-7h/Suven-Consultants-Pvt-Ltd/README.md

 In this startup company, I have done an internship on Data analytics where I was given 2 projects to be submitted within the duration.

 The projects include :
-1. Performing analysis on meteorological data by implementing the statistical view of weather conditions every month.
+1. Performing analysis on meteorological data by implementing the statistical view of weather conditions every month. (weatherHistory.csv dataset)
-2. Develope a code that recognizes hand-written digits using scikit-learn.
+2. Develop a code that recognizes hand-written digits using scikit-learn.

 Hope you like it !!!
 :-)